ENSTA-U2IS-AI/torch-uncertainty/README.md

 pip install torch-uncertainty
 ```

-If you aim to contribute (thank you!), checkout the [contribution page](https://torch-uncertainty.github.io/contributing.html).
+If you aim to contribute (thank you!), have a look at the [contribution page](https://torch-uncertainty.github.io/contributing.html).

 ## Getting Started and Documentation